Frequently Asked Questions About Pennsylvania Lemon Law

-For more than 27 years, Kimmel & Silverman has helped tens of thousands of Pennsylvania drivers through our 1 800 LEMON LAW hotline and here we have collected answers to some of the most common questions we receive.
+For nearly three decades, Kimmel & Silverman has helped tens of thousands of Pennsylvania drivers through our 1 800 LEMON LAW hotline and here we have collected answers to some of the most common questions we receive.

 If you think you're driving a lemon, contact us now and find out how we can help.
 We can quickly evaluate your claim, and there are never any costs to you for our services.

 - What is the Lemon Law in PA and who does it protect?

 - Is legal representation free under the Lemon Law?

 - Does a problem need to happen three times before I can make a claim?

 - My vehicle suffers issues after the first 12 months and 12,000 miles - Can I still file?

 - Does the Lemon Law cover used cars and trucks?

 - Does the Lemon Law cover leased vehicles?

 - Does the Lemon Law cover motorcycles?